Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification: Deep Node Ranking

-The \mbox{P-PRS} algorithm simulates a first-order random walk in which no past information is incorporated in the final stationary distribution.
-The time complexity of the described \mbox{P-PRS} algorithm with shrinking for $k$ iterations is $\mathcal{O}(|N|(|E|+|N|)\cdot k)$ for the whole network, and $\mathcal{O}((|E|+|N|)\cdot k)$ for a single node.
-The proof of the computational complexity of the P-PRS algorithm used in this work reads as follows:
+The \textsc{P-PRS} algorithm simulates a first-order random walk in which no past information is incorporated in the final stationary distribution.
+The time complexity of the described \textsc{P-PRS} algorithm with shrinking for $k$ iterations is $\mathcal{O}(|N|(|E|+|N|)\cdot k)$ for the whole network, and $\mathcal{O}((|E|+|N|)\cdot k)$ for a single node.

-A nai\"ve PageRank iteration corresponds to multiplying a rank vector with a $|N| \times |N|$ (dense) matrix.
-Given this matrix is sparse a single iterations takes up $\mathcal{O}((|E|+|N|)k)$ time, where $k$ iterations are needed for convergence with respect to a single node.
-For all nodes, the complexity is thus .

-In terms of spatial complexity, the \mbox{P-PRS} algorithm is linear with respect to the number of edges ($\mathcal{O}(|E|)$) if the input is a sparse matrix.